VKonanur/MongoDB-Realm-for-Verizon-5G-Edge/README.md

 <img src="https://github.com/VKonanur/MongoDB-Realm-for-Verizon-5G-Edge/blob/main/Img/Realm_sync.png" width="600" height="400">

-Once the Sync functionality is turned on, the next step is enable API access to the databse.
+Once the Sync functionality is turned on, the next step is enable API access to the database.
 Navigate to the `Data Access` on the left hand pane in the Realm cloud dashboard, go to App Users and add in an API user.
 This will generate a private key token (store this in a safe place) that will be used in the next step, where the locally deployed Realm on the Wavelength will use it to communicate back to the Realm/Atlas cluster.
 Similarly, under `Data Access` go to `Authentication` and turn on API access.

 <img src="https://github.com/VKonanur/MongoDB-Realm-for-Verizon-5G-Edge/blob/main/Img/API_access.png" width="400" height="300">